jrouly/bikes/triumph/README.md

 The first bottom bracket spindle I purchased was a 7-series JIS 73x128mm spindle.
 It provided me a front chainline of 56.7mm, which is too wide.

-### Front Hub

-I picked up an original 1955 Sturmey Archer 32h GH6 Dynamo hub for the front.

 ### Drivetrain

-#### Rear Hub

-I picked up a 1964 Sturmey Archer AW three speed 36h internally geared hub for the rear.
-It is in almost mint condition.
-The sprocket is 18T and 1/8th" width, so fortunately a modern standard size for a single speed chain.

 #### Gearing Ratios